Foundation Degree Veterinary Nursing

 You will be assessed with written and practical examinations, written assignments and presentations.
 During your Clinical Placement, you will be assessed using the RCVS Nursing Progress Log.
 At the end of your course, upon successful completion of all other criteria, you will be entered for the final practical (O.S.C.E) examinations; this is the final requirement to be eligible to enter the RCVS Register of Veterinary Nurses.

 This means you will be a fully qualified and Registered Veterinary Nurse and able to work in the UK as a small animal veterinary nurse.

 You will achieve a Foundation Degree which is equivalent to the first two years of study (Level 4 and Level 5) on a degree programme.

 This qualification is awarded by the University of South Wales.
 Please be aware however, that due the nature of this course, you are required to complete one year in Clinical Placement, therefore the Foundation Degree Veterinary Nursing takes three years to complete.

 What is expected of me?

-You must undertake a minimum of ?two weeks of work experience in a small animal veterinary practice before enrolling onto this course (work undertaken in dog kennels, cattery, rescue centres or pet shops will not satisfy this criterion).
+You should have already undertaken a minimum of two weeks work experience in a small animal veterinary practice before enrolling onto this course (work undertaken in dog kennels, cattery, rescue centres or pet shops will not satisfy this criterion).
 You must be able to provide evidence of this work experience and it must be recent i.e. no more than two years prior to your application date.